CaptMD-11/VCSV/README.md

 As mentioned above, this library is meant to be used with VStats.
 With VCSV, users can easily convert data into arrays, which can then be inputted into VStats functions.

+There are 2 editions of VCSV: VCSVLocal and VCSVWeb.
+VCSVLocal is meant for analyzing CSV files where the user has a local copy of them on their machine.
+VCSVWeb is meant for analyzing CSV files that are located on the web.

-All the methods in VCSV are <samp>static</samp>, so they can be called without creating VCSV objects.
+All the methods in both VCSV libraries are <samp>static</samp>, so they can be called without creating VCSV objects.
 This works similar to the Java Math library.

 ## Documentation

 Java documentation for VCSV is available <a target="_blank" href="https://captmd-11.github.io/blog/vcsv/VCSVHTML/VCSV.html">here</a>.

 ## Version History

+### v1.1
+- created 2 editions of VCSV: VCSVLocal and VCSVWeb
+- added <samp>getColumnOfStrings</samp> methods to both classes

 ### v1.0
 - RELEASE